 - Checking on neighbors who may be at risk.
 Visiting seniors and other vulnerable neighbors at least twice a day and looking closely for signs of heat exhaustion or heat stroke can help protect them.
 For people who are not vaccinated against COVID-19, neighbors can call, text, video or meet them and keep a 6-foot distance.
 They should seek medical advice immediately if they notice nausea, weakness, disorientation, rapid pulse and dry skin.

 - Limiting outdoor activity, especially midday when the sun is hottest.
-Even young and healthy people can get sick from the heat if they participate in strenuous physical activities during hot weather.
+Even young and healthy people can get sick from the heat if they participate in physical activities during hot weather.
 If people must be outside, they should try to limit their activity to morning and evening hours, pace their activity and take frequent breaks in the shade, drink plenty of fluids, and protect themselves from the sun by wearing a wide-brimmed hat and sunscreen.

 - Not relying on an electric fan.
 Electric fans may seem to provide comfort, but when the temperature is in the 90s, fans will not prevent heat-related illness.
 Using wet cloths, showers or baths, or a spray of mist on exposed skin will help cool the body temperature.

 The temperature inside a car can change drastically in a matter of minutes.
 It doesn’t have to be that hot outside for the temperature inside a vehicle to become dangerous to animals left inside – even with windows cracked.
-Animals left in vehicles can suffer from heatstroke and irreparable organ and brain damage.
-Minneapolis Animal Care and Control urges pet owners to take special precautions to protect their animals when the heat index is so high.
+Animals left in vehicles can suffer from heatstroke and permanent organ and brain damage.
+Minneapolis Animal Care & Control urges pet owners to take special precautions to protect their animals when the heat index is so high.
 Here are a few tips to keep pets safe and alive:

-Anyone who sees an animal outside or in a car showing signs of heat stress can contact Minneapolis Animal Care & Control (MACC) immediately – in Minneapolis, by calling 311 (612-673-3000).
+Anyone who sees an animal outside or in a car showing signs of heat stress can contact Minneapolis Animal Care & Control immediately – in Minneapolis, by calling 311 (612-673-3000).
 If they believe the situation to be life-threatening, they can call 911.

 For more information on heat-related illness and how to prevent it, visit the City’s emergency preparedness webpage.